stufreen/web-drum-sequencer/README.md

  * Swap drum samples
  * Pattern selector to save up to 8 patterns per drum kit
  * BPM control
- * Gain control and hit button for each channel
+ * Gain and pitch control and hit button for each channel
  * Preset system for saving and loading drum kits
  * Works offline with service worker and caching
  * Installable as PWA